fcrozatier/type-strip/README.md

 ### Importing types without the `type` keyword

-You need to import types explicitly otherwise this will result in a runtime error.
+You need to import types explicitly to avoid runtime errors.
 To enforce this make sure your `tsconfig.json` contains the `"verbatimModuleSyntax": true` rule.

 ---